byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 No scientific experiments, are capable of generating a phenomenon of this extraordinary level of agreement.

+Then, once discovered as a fluid field of relationships, one can redefine it, as an entity, to make it operational.

 Wo-Men don't have to abandon their 'modern' lives but they do have to protect the rivers.

 ![Enzyme Spa Glass Brew](./enzymeImages/enzymeGlassBrew.jpg)